Ford B series: Series overview

 For 1948, the B series (B=bus) was introduced as a variant of the all-new Ford F-series truck line, designed as a cowled chassis variant of the F-5 and F-6 (1 ½ and 2-ton) medium-duty conventional.
 For 1953, the B series shifted to a 3-digit model nomenclature that remains in use by Ford today.
 Subsequently, Ford sold the B-600, B-700, and B-800 (prior to 1991, diesel-powered versions were badged with an extra "0").

 For its entire 50-year production run, the B series paralleled the medium-duty F series in its development.
 Before 1967, the medium-duty F series shared its front bodywork with F-series pickup trucks; from 1967, medium-duty trucks were given wider front axles and their own front bodywork, with the B-Series cowl shared entirely from medium-duty trucks.
 One further generation was produced, introduced in 1980 (with a minor update in 1995).

 First generation (1948–1952)

 For 1948, as Ford introduced the Ford F-series as its first dedicated truck platform, the B-series made its debut.
 Based on the medium-duty F-5 and F-6 (1½ and 2-ton), the B series was slotted between the pickup trucks and the "Big Job" conventionals.
 In 1951, the grille trim was redesigned, with the horizontal grille bars replaced by wider-spread vertical ones.

-Sharing the engines with the F-5 and F6, a 95hp 226 inline 6 was standard, with a 100hp Flathead V8 and a 110hp 254 inline-six as options.
+Sharing the engines with the F-5 and F6, a 95 hp 226 inline 6 was standard, with a 100 hp Flathead V8 and a 110 hp 254 inline-six as options.